Kannada: Early traces

 The earliest Kannada inscriptions are from the middle of the 5th century AD, but there are a number of earlier texts that may have been influenced by the ancestor language of Old Kannada.

 Iravatam Mahadevan, author of a work on early Tamil epigraphy, argued that oral traditions in Kannada and Telugu existed much before written documents were produced.
-Although the rock inscriptions of Ashoka were written in Prakrit, the spoken language in those regions was Kannada as the case may be.
-He can be quoted as follows:
+Although the rock inscriptions of Ashoka were written in Prakrit, the spoken language in those regions was Kannada.
+He pointed out that Prakrit inscriptions of that period contained large numbers of Kannada personal and place names.